 HabitatUpper surface of open water

-- Body is compressed with a large, upward-facing mouth with a prominent lower jaw and numerous teeth.
+- The body is compressed with a large, upward-facing mouth with a prominent lower jaw and numerous teeth.
 Large, flat eyes sit high on the head.

 - Eye placement allows the African butterfly to see both above and below the water’s surface at the same time.

 - Enlarged pectoral fins that extend outward.
 Ventral fins are thread-like and project down below the body while the caudal and anal fins are large and broad.

 - Coloration consists of brown, gray or olive, all with a silver sheen.

 - Often have dark markings on their fins and underside.